rajeeja/rajeeja.github.io/_pages/about.md

 My journey showcases innovation, collaboration, and impactful contributions to computational science.
 My work continues to shape the landscape of high-performance computing, leaving an indelible mark on the field.

-## Green Card Journey :)
-I should mention my journey to obtaining the EB1-A green card; it was like waiting for a perfectly brewed cup of coffee.
-Although it felt like an eternity, the sweet success was worth it.
-After enduring countless paperwork cycles and a test of patience, I finally received the EB1-A green card in March 2024.
-It felt like winning the bureaucratic lottery, and now I'm ready to celebrate!

-Applied for EB2 in 2013

-Priority Date (PD): September 2014

-Applied for EB1-A in 2022 (should have applied earlier)

-Priority Date: 2023, ported just the PD from EB2 to EB1-A

-Approved and received card: March 2024

 <!-- ## What do I do? -->

 <!-- I'm a Principal Research Software Specialist at the Argonne National Laboratory in the suburbs of Chicago.
 I enjoy interacting with the local junior high and high school students in STEM-related activities.
 As things get back to normal after the pandemic, I am contributing to the masters program at UChicago, Autumn 2022 grader for [Introduction to Unix Systems](https://mpcs-courses.cs.uchicago.edu/2022-23/autumn/courses/mpcs-51082-1) -->